ibrhdotme/100DaysOfAgenticAi/Courses/DeepLearning/AI Agents in LangGraph/Redme.md

 ## Lesson 03: Agentic Search Tools

+Code in this file.

 - Agentic search tools provides a much better interface then using regular search / scraping
 - The response can directly be used by llm without any further processing

 ## Lesson 04: Persistence and Streaming

+Code in this file.

 - Use `thread_id` for persistence
 - This adds context for messages, So we can can be a bit ambigious (this, that, first, before ... etc)